Badge

 What are the key lessons learned from past incidents ?

-Key Lessons Learned: The key lessons learned from past incidents are Layered countermeasures are effective at disrupting high-speed fraud loops.
+Key Lessons Learned: The key lessons learned from past incidents are Layered countermeasures are effective at disrupting high-speed fraud loopsHighlights ongoing vulnerabilities in third-party account security and the growing sophistication of AI-driven fraud.

 What recommendations has the company implemented to improve cybersecurity ?

-Implemented Recommendations: The company has implemented the following recommendations to improve cybersecurity: Implement geo-fenced MFA on loyalty portals, velocity limits tied to device-ID and and dark-web telemetry that flags brand mentions.
+Implemented Recommendations: The company has implemented the following recommendations to improve cybersecurity: Implement geo-fenced MFA on loyalty portals, velocity limits tied to device-ID, and dark-web telemetry that flags brand mentions, Verify payment requests directly with hotels, Treat unsolicited links with suspicion and Avoid reusing passwords.

 References